Datkap/photovoltaics_webscrape/README.md

-# photovoltaics_webscrape
+# Webscraping script collecting data on photovoltaic companies

 Script allowing to scrape one of the photovoltaic websites, gathering data about companies listed.
+Created mostly for practice purposes without commercial application.